Dong1P/MBSR/README.md

 If you want to run the code, follow the steps below.

 #0.
-track1. bicubic x8
+track1. bicubic x8.
-The order of the test code files is a). code_8_4. b). code 4_2_Final. c). code 2_1_Final.
+The order of the test code files is. a). code_8_4. b). code 4_2_Final. c). code 2_1_Final.